alexdevero/alex-devero-blog/__drafts__/draft--import-export.md

 ### Importing named modules at once

 The second option is to import all the stuff at once.
-Remember that this will import everything you exported from a the file you want to import from.
+Remember that this will import everything you exported from the file you now want to import from.
 The syntax is similar to importing individual modules.
 The difference is two-fold.
 First, you replace the name of the module you want to import with `*` (asterisk).

-Second, you have to add `as` keyword followed by name through which you want to access those imported modules.
+Second, you have to add `as` keyword followed by the name through which you want to access those imported modules.
 This name can be anything you want.

 ```JavaScript
 // File 1: file-one.js